 Information to follow

-I currently studying a Foundation Degree in Children’s Workforce Practice at Northumberland College.
-My career aim is to become a Primary School Teacher.
-I was extremely thankful for the opportunity to volunteer at Toby Henderson as this placement is developing my knowledge and skills of supporting children with ASD.
-I feel that this experience will help me in the future to support children with ASD in mainstream education to reach their full potential.
+I am currently in my second year studying a Foundation Degree in Children’s Workforce Practice at Northumberland College.
+My career aim is to become a Primary School Teacher and I am currently working in a primary school in Newcastle supporting children in Reception with ASD.
+I was extremely thankful for the placement opportunity at Toby Henderson prior to my move into the school as the placement developed my knowledge and skills of supporting children with ASD.
+I felt that this experience will help me in the future to support children with ASD in mainstream education to reach their full potential.

-I am currently doing a BA(Hons) in Chrildren and Young People at Newcastle College.
+I am in my final year of a BA(Hons) in Children and Young People at Newcastle College.
 I have a passion for helping children who have additional needs, and I chose to do my placement at The Toby Henderson Trust because they provide invaluable support to children with ASD and their families in a lovely, family-friendly environment .
 What I find especially rewarding about working at the trust is being able to see how children’s frustrations are relieved as their ability to communicate improves.

 In my spare time I enjoy fell walking in the Lake District and Scottish Highlands.
 I’m also an avid traveller, and love experiencing different cultures and customs.